JayBauer/MHCalc/README.md

 # MHCalc
 MHFU damage calculator and database app for Android.
+Created purely to learn NativeScript with Angular 2 for the Android platform.
+Will update this README as necessary.

 Will expand to other games in the series after this is done.
-Using it as a means of learning Angular 2 and Nativescript for Android app development.